info441-wi24/DubSpace/README.md

     - Description: If tag parameter is included, provide all of the posts matching the term passed in the tag query parameter.
     - Request Type: `GET`
     - Response Type: JSON
+  - Endpoint: `/posts?username=`
+    - Description: If username parameter is included, provide all of the posts matching the term passed in the username query parameter.
+    - Request Type: `GET`
+    - Response Type: JSON
   - Endpoint: `/posts/like`
     - Description: Increment the current value of likes of the given post by 1 and respond with the new value.
     - Request Type: `POST`